raystack/dagger/docs/docs/guides/overview.md

 ### [Creating Dagger](./guides/create_dagger.md)

-Dagger currently supports InfluxDB, Kafka as supported sinks.
+Dagger currently supports InfluxDB, Kafka and BigQuery as supported sinks.
 This section explains how you can create a dagger and configure different settings.

 ### [Deploying Dagger](./guides/deployment.md)